ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   0x0102030405060708090a0b0c0d0e0f10
   ~~~~~~~~~~~

-After that, the Client computes the PoP evidence as follows.
+After that, the client computes the PoP evidence as follows.

 - If the OSCORE group is not a pairwise-only group, the PoP evidence MUST be a signature.
-The Client computes the signature by using the same private key and signature algorithm it uses for signing messages in the OSCORE group.
-The Client's private key is the one associated with the Client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.
+The client computes the signature by using the same private key and signature algorithm it uses for signing messages in the OSCORE group.
+The client's private key is the one associated with the client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.

 - If the OSCORE group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.